simeononsecurity/simeononsecurity.ch/content/articles/understanding-gdpr_-a-guide-for-non-eu-businesses/index.en.md

 1. **Assess the Adequacy**: Determine if the destination country has been deemed adequate by the European Commission.
 Adequate countries have data protection laws that are considered equivalent to the GDPR.

-2. **Implement Appropriate Safeguards**: If the destination country is not deemed adequate, implement appropriate safeguards such as Standard Contractual Clauses (SCCs) or Binding Corporate Rules (BCRs) to ensure the protection of personal data.
+2. **Implement Appropriate Safeguards**: If the destination country isn't deemed adequate, implement appropriate safeguards such as Standard Contractual Clauses (SCCs) or Binding Corporate Rules (BCRs) to ensure the protection of personal data.

 3. **Obtain Explicit Consent**: Obtain explicit consent from data subjects for the transfer of their personal data to non-adequate countries.